Gymnasium (Germany): Culture of Teaching and Testing

 This 1961 picture shows a student standing up, to answer the teacher's question.
-On the wall is a Christian crucifix, then commonly found in a gymnasium classroom, but now less frequent.
+On the wall is a Christian crucifix, commonly found in a gymnasium classroom but now less common.
 In 1995, a court ruled it violates the rights of non-Christian students and must be removed if any student objects.

 German gymnasia follow different pedagogical philosophies, and teaching methods may vary.
-In the most traditional schools, students rise when the teacher enters the classroom.
-The teacher says "Good morning, class" and the class answers "Good morning, Mr./Ms. ... ."
+In traditional schools, students stand when the teacher enters the classroom.
+The teacher says, "Good morning, class," and the class answers, "Good morning, Mr./Ms. ..."
 The teacher then asks them to sit down.

-Up to the 1960s, students used to be supposed to call their teachers by the appropriate title, e. g.
-"Herr Studienrat."
+Until the 1960s, students were supposed to address their teachers by the appropriate title, e.g., "Herr Studienrat."
 This is generally outdated.
-The headmaster might also be addressed more laxly as Herr Direktor (the correct title being Herr Oberstudiendirektor).
+The headteacher might also be addressed more laxly as Herr Direktor (the correct title being Herr Oberstudiendirektor).
 The general mode of address is these days Mr. + surname.
 Teachers mostly address students by their first name.

 Corporal punishment was banned in 1973.
 Teachers who want to punish students put them in detention or assign them boring tasks.
-Some have them write essays like "Why a student should not interrupt his teachers."
-Students may also be subjected to official disciplinary measures, such as a Verweis (reprimand), not unlike equally-called measures in the disciplining of civil-servants or soldiers; the hardest of these measures is expelling from school.
+Some have them write essays like "Why a student should not interrupt their teachers."
+Students may also be subjected to official disciplinary measures, such as a Verweis (reprimand), not unlike those used to discipline civil servants or soldiers; the harshest of these measures is expulsion from school.
 Such pupils have to go to another school, or even be banned from attending state schools altogether.
-This is rare though.
-Some private schools are more easy with expulsions, along with the line that the pupil in question does not fit into the community and should thus try his fortune with a school officially designated to take all pupils, i.e. a state school.
+This is rare, though.
+Some private schools are more lenient with expulsions, along with the line that the pupil in question does not fit into the community and should thus try his fortune with a school officially designated to take all pupils, i.e., a state school.

-There are written, as well as oral, exams.
-Written exams are essay-based and called Klausur and typically take one and a half hours.
-Many German students never take a multiple choice test.
+There are written and oral exams.
+Written exams are essay-based and called Klausur and typically take 1.5 hours.
+Many German students never take a multiple-choice test.

 Gymnasium and academic grading

-Gymnasium is a school where most of the students are college-bound and stringent grading is traditional.
+A gymnasium is a school where most students are college-bound, and stringent grading is the norm.
 Pupils of average ability find themselves at the bottom of their class and might have done better at another type of school.

-A study revealed that upper-class gymnasium students of average mathematical ability found themselves at the very bottom of their class and had an average grade of "5" (fail).
+A study revealed that upper-class gymnasium students of average mathematical ability found themselves at the very bottom of their class, with an average grade of "5" (fail).
 Comprehensive school upper-class students of average ability in mathematics found themselves in the upper half of their class and had an average grade of "3+".

-Students who graduated from a gymnasium often do better in college than their grades or ranking in class would predict.
+Students who graduated from a gymnasium often do better in college than their grades or class ranking would predict.